Adobe-Marketing-Cloud/reactor-user-docs/tutorials/TEMPLATE.md

 By Celeste Robinson

-Data Elements are an incredibly useful and are a necessary tool in Launch.
-Check out the video below to learn more about them and how to use them.
+Data Elements are an incredibly useful and necessary tool in Launch.
+Check out the video below to learn more about what they are and how to use them.

 // Embed video here.
 Link: https://www.youtube.com/watch?v=zf05jwkDR4c